lucaong/wheels-class/README.md

 Class definition
 ----------------

-Passing an object literal, create a class setting the object's properties to the prototype:
+Pass an object literal to the constructor to create a class and set the object's properties to the class' prototype:

 ```javascript
 var Foo = new Class({